Derek Ross: Atlanta Falcons

 On December 3, 2003, the Atlanta Falcons claimed him off waivers, but he only played in two regular season games.
 On August 17, 2004, he was released after missing more than a week of training camp with knee tendinitis.

 New Orleans Saints

 On August 19, 2004, the New Orleans Saints claimed him off waivers, but revoked the claim just one day later, after he missed a scheduled flight to New Orleans.

 Minnesota Vikings (first stint)

 On August 24, 2004, the Minnesota Vikings signed him as a free agent.
 He was cut on September 4.

 Arizona Cardinals

 On September 6, 2004, he was claimed off waivers by the Arizona Cardinals, but did not pass the physical exam and was not signed.

 Minnesota Vikings (second stint)

-On October 13, 2004, he signed as a free agent with the Minnesota Vikings.
+On October 13, 2004, he signed as a free agent with the Vikings.
 He played in 9 regular season games, before being released on December 21.